Complex zero-free regions at large |q| for multivariate Tutte polynomials (alias Potts-model partition functions) with general complex edge weights: Bounds on connected -edge subgraphs containing a specified vertex

-where the second line used the induction hypothesis \reff{eq.counting.aldo0} applied to the graph $G-x$ (note that $m_i < m$)\footnote{ Actually, we used here only the weakening \reff{eq.prop4.5.a} of the inductive hypothesis \reff{eq.counting.aldo0}, applied to $G-x$. } and the fact that $d(v;G-x,\w|_{G-x})\leq D$ for all $v\in V-x$, the third line used the identity \reff{cmk.identity1}, and the last line used $j(F)\leq |F|$ and the fact that $C(m,k)$ is an increasing function of $k$.
+where the second line used the induction hypothesis \reff{eq.counting.aldo0} applied to the graph $G-x$ (note that $m_i < m$) and the fact that $d(v;G-x,\w|_{G-x})\leq \Delta$ for all $v\in V-x$; the third line used the identity \reff{cmk.identity1}; and the last line used $j(F)\leq |F|$, the fact that $C(m,k)$ is an increasing function of $k$, and the hypothesis that either $w_{x_i^F} \geq 1$ for all $1\leq i\leq j(F)$ or $G$ is simple.
 Using Lemma \ref{subsetweight}, we have

-where the second line used $C(m,0) = 0$ for $m \ge 1$, and the last line used identity \reff{cmk.identity2} with $\kappa=z=d/D$.
+where the second line used $C(m,0) = 0$ for $m \ge 1$, and the last line used identity \reff{cmk.identity2} with $\kappa=z=d/\Delta$.
 This proves (\ref{eq.counting.aldo1}).